walsh-quail-labs/IMC_Brain/README.md

 ## List of repositories used in this project

-You can find detail of each analysis in the following repositories.
+You can find the detail of each analysis in the following repositories.

 * [Cell Segmentation](https://github.com/walsh-quail-labs/Cell-Segmentation)
 * [Cell phenotyping](https://github.com/walsh-quail-labs/Cell-Phenotyping-Brain)